What is a Geological Sample Test Technician?

 - Ore Tester

-- Oil Tester
+- Chalk Tester

 The states with the most job growth for Geological Sample Test Technician are Wyoming, North Carolina, and Utah.
 Watch out if you plan on working in Kentucky, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Geological Sample Test Technician Salary
+Average Geological Sample Test Technicians Salary

 The average yearly salary of a Geological Sample Test Technician ranges between $28,020 and $108,110.